 HRAs vs HSAs: HSAs require compatible plans

-In order to contribute to an HSA, an individual must have a high-deductible plan.
-High deductible plans make a lot of sense for most Americans, so this isn't a problem, but keep in mind that HRAs don't have that restriction.
-Instead, most HRAs onlly require participants to have minimum essential coverage.
+In order to contribute to an HSA, an individual must have a high-deductible health plan (HDHP).
+High-deductible plans make a lot of sense for most Americans, so this isn't a problem, but keep in mind that HRAs don't have that restriction.
+Instead, most HRAs only require participants to have minimum essential coverage.

 HRAs vs HSAs: The Bottom LineHSAs and HRAs are both really great products.
 In general though, here's my take on things:

 Employers should pretty much always offer HRAs instead of HSAs to their employees, if they must decide between the two.
-HRAs are more flexible and they allow reimbursement for health insurance.
+HRAs are more flexible and they allow reimbursement for health insurance premiums.

 That said, HSAs are also great for most people.
-Regardless of what your employer is offering you, consider getting an HSA just like you would an IRA.
+Whenever possible, consider getting an HSA just like you would an IRA.